 Singapore is fast becoming one of the most popular destinations in the world for people who are looking to broaden their long haul holiday possibilities.
-It has long been a destination associated with business travelers but tourism numbers are on the up and there are many reasons why.
+It has long been a destination associated with business travelers but tourism numbers are on the up.

 Singapore has long had a reputation for being impeccably presented.
 It has strict laws about littering, spitting, chewing gum and other annoyances.
 Failure to comply carries strict penalties but that’s not the only reason everywhere is spotless.
 Over 50,000 people are employed in the cleaning industry there.

 Singapore also has a reputation for being an expensive destination.

 The truth is, Singapore is as expensive as many other major cities such as London and New York.
 However, there are also plenty of cheap or free things to do in Singapore and, more surprisingly, plenty of free things.

 Here’s a List of Top 50 Fun and Free Things to Do in Singapore in 2022

 1. Changi Chapel and Museum

 Singapore has a sad recent history, found out why and pay tribute to those who died defending her.
 Explore the 29 best museums in Singapore

 Singapore has a beautiful beach at Sentosa.
 Remember though, it’s only free for those who aren’t tempted by the cool bars and restaurants!

 3. Enjoy Changi Airport